 Waiting time incurred by solicitors in a summary account prior to the introduction of fixed payments in 1999 was included within the base fees converted into the resultant fixed payments.

-It is contrary to the regulations to avoid allocating waiting time to a fixed payment case, whether ABWOR or summary legal aid, and to seek to attribute such time to another case calling later, whether payable by reference to detailed fees.
+It is contrary to the regulations to avoid allocating waiting time to a fixed payment case, whether ABWOR or summary legal aid, and to seek to attribute such time to another case calling later, payable by reference to detailed fees.